Repo-Factory/Learn-Chinese/README.md

 That's why I made this language-learning tool...
-I thought it would be cool if every time i saw an unknown word, that I could just highlight it with my mouse, press a button, and have another window on the screen that would instantly show the translation.
+I thought it would be cool if every time i saw an unknown word, that I could just highlight it with my mouse, press a button, and have another window on the screen that would instantly show the word-by-word translation.

 This program has a key listener that waits for a key press (in my case the left alt key) Once pressed, the highlighted text on the screen will be copied, error-checked(filtered), and translated.
 I like having